devtut/generate/docs/python/working-around-the-global-interpreter-lock-gil.md

 ## Multiprocessing.Pool

-The simple answer, when asking how to use threads in Python is: =Don't.
-Use processes, instead.=  The multiprocessing module lets you create processes with similar syntax to creating threads, but I prefer using their convenient Pool object.
+The simple answer, when asking how to use threads in Python is: "Don't.
+Use processes, instead."
+The multiprocessing module lets you create processes with similar syntax to creating threads, but I prefer using their convenient Pool object.

 Using [the code that David Beazley first used to show the dangers of threads against the GIL](http://www.dabeaz.com/GIL/gilvis/measure2.py), we'll rewrite it using [multiprocessing.Pool](https://docs.python.org/3/library/multiprocessing.html#using-a-pool-of-workers):